 I am happy Mr. Horan can see the fallacies built up by men–the very men who made merchandise of us all!
 But we are free, and hopefully we will continue, for as long as we can, to help free others while the Lord wills.

-–Kelly Marshall (former WCG member; author of Mystery of the Ages (a critical review) (available as PDF download), and other articles on the site)
+–Kelly Marshall (former WCG member; author of Mystery of the Ages (a critical review) (PDF) and other articles on the site)

 June 26, 2008

 I’ve went through several articles and stories regarding WCG, and all I can say is, Wow!
 I don’t know if I believe all this, but I don’t know that I don’t.
 I spent my entire life there from the time I was born in 1956 until I was put out in 1993.
 At that time, two of my daughters had been molested in the WCG, one by a minister and the other by a member.
 I was put out for my “attitude” since I had questions because one of those ministers had repeatedly molested numerous members and was allowed to continue to minister the flock.
 I wasn’t bitter, I just I wanted to know how this was allowed to happen and the members not made aware that amongst us sat a child molester that was allowed to preach from the pulpit every Sabbath.
 I was told that I “wasn’t taking my calling seriously” and asked not to come back.
 It was like someone took the wind out of me.
 I didn’t know where to turn, what to do, what to say, or where to go.
 Like a little child kicked out of their home with nothing, or no one to turn too.
 I don’t think I’ve ever been more devastated.
 I can relate to so many of these articles and stories.
 It’s awfully hard to trust anyone ever again.
 After reading them, I realize I’m not alone.
 I just didn’t realize that so many questioned the same things I do. … I find all of this so, so, much to take in. –Child survivor / former member of WCG [name withheld]